 You must avoid traveling by shared jeeps or buses that do the Srinagar to Leh trip in a single day.
 It may cause AMS issues upon reaching Leh.
 As you are on a solo trip to Ladakh, it is crucial to stay healthy.

 Day 3 | Kargil to Leh

-Continue on towards Leh from Kargil in the shared local jeeps or in the JKSRTC bus from the previous day going to Leh from Srinagar
+Continue on towards Leh from Kargil in the shared local jeeps or in the JKSRTC bus from the previous day going to Leh from Srinagar.

 Find a place to stay in Leh nearby main market.
-Staying near to main market or Changspa road will help you walk around Leh for food and to search commute options for next few days.
+Staying near to the main market or Changspa road will help you walk around Leh for food and to search commute options for the next few days.
 Remember there is no public transport within Leh town.

 Sightseeing within Leh Ladakh

 You must have applied for the Ladakh inner line permits online and on this day you can go over to Tourist Information Center in Leh to get them stamped for sightseeing in Ladakh.

 The next thing you should do is either find a bike to rent for traveling to Nubra and Pangong Tso.
 Or, you may wish to find travel partners within Leh town to share taxi costs.
 Find a shared tourist taxi for a three day trip to Nubra Valley and Pangong Tso.

 Remember that you are on a solo trip to Ladakh and private taxis are costly.

 Day 5,6,7 | Leh – Nubra Valley – Pangong Tso – Leh